Skip to Content

 If you want to provide the best care possible for your Anthurium Veitchii, provide your plant with an Orchid basket.

 Orchid baskets are the closest thing to growing in tree branches.
-The plants have the possibility to attach their roots to the wood.
+The plants can attach their roots to the wood.

 Furthermore, the space between the wood is perfect to allow for sufficient airflow.